f5devcentral/access-labs/class2/module2/lab02.rst

    |image35|

 #.
-Notice the missing basic.acme tile because User2 is not a member of the required group to view the application
+Notice the missing basic.acme tile.
+User2 is not a member of the required group to view the application
 #.
 Click the **header.acme.com** tile

    |image36|